burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 8. Right Shift is Arithmetic Right Shift

-From C++20 the right-shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.
-Before C++20 formal right shift led to undefined behavior, but it is *not* undefined behavior starting from C++20.
+From C++20, the right shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.
+Before C++20, a formal right shift led to undefined behavior, but it is *not* undefined behavior starting from C++20.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/operator_arithmetic).

 ## 9. Abbreviated Function Templates

-Starting from C++20, the template function can be written a bit shorter.
+Starting from C++20, the template function can be written a bit more briefly.
 That syntax is called *"Abbreviated Function Template"*.

 Example: